MemWeaver: A Hierarchical Memory from Textual Interactive Behaviors for Personalized Generation: Methodology

 \subsubsection{Incremental Memory Updating}

 To ensure our framework can efficiently handle continuously growing user histories without costly full reconstructions, we employ lightweight incremental update mechanisms for both memory components.
 For the behavioral memory, when a new batch of behaviors $\mathcal{H}_{\text{new}}$ arrives, it is encoded and integrated without reprocessing the existing graph.
 Temporal continuity is maintained by linking the last existing node to the first new one, and new semantic edges are established by clustering the new behaviors independently.
 Similarly, for the cognitive memory, the new batch is processed independently by partitioning it into coherent segments and generating new local summaries.
 The global cognitive memory is then re-synthesized by prompting the LLM with the full collection of local summaries, combining the previously generated ones with the new ones.
 This approach requires only a single, high-level integration step to update the user's overall narrative, making the process computationally tractable.
+Operating on condensed summaries bounds token costs as history grows, enabling real-time adaptation to evolving interests without the latency of full-context re-computation.